Shopify Plus Partner Klaviyo Master Platinum Partner Full-Service eCommerce Agency

 How to clean up the list – follow these steps.

-Go ahead and create a segment right now with subscribers that have not opened any of your emails in the last 12 months – don’t unsubscribe them, just remove them from your bulk sends and see what that does to your Open Rate for the following 3 emails.
-You will see Revenue Growth after the first 3 emails as more and more of your emails will reach inboxes instead of spam folders.
+Go ahead and create a segment right now inside Klaviyo with subscribers who have not opened any of your emails in the last 12 months.
+Do not unsubscribe them, just remove them from your bulk promotional sends and see what that does to your open rate for your following three emails.
+You will see direct revenue growth after the first three emails because more of your messages will reach primary inboxes instead of spam folders.

 Do this constantly and ideally automate the process.